Clearly not at 100 metres but this would make for a kickass wifi hotspot...

 Israeli war-tech engineers are planning to build electrically driven hover platforms which would float like balloons tethered to ground- or vehicle-mounted energy sources by long power cables.
 The Electric Tethered Observation Platform (ETOP).
 Credit: IAI Uh-oh!
 Power cut!
-Flight International reports that the machines have …
+Flight International reports that the machines …

 Clearly not at 100 metres but this would make for a kickass wifi hotspot...